 - Not jeopardize your current systems or create a “frankensystem”

-- Can grow with your business providing the platform for a future tech stack
+- Can grow with your business providing the framework for a future tech stack